leetheoiv/Readmission-Rate-Risk-Analysis/README.md

 ## **Project Summary**

 - This project investigates the risk factors associated with high readmission rates in the Emergency Department (ED) for patients diagnosed with a mental health condition.
 High readmission rates are indicative of poor operational performance and are often linked to increased patient mortality, hospital-acquired conditions, higher patient costs, overcrowding, and a greater overall burden on the healthcare system.
-By analyzing readmission data, this project aims to identify the key risk factors contributing to higher readmission rates, with the goal of developing targeted interventions and prioritizing patients to help reduce ED readmissions.
+By analyzing readmission data, this project aims to identify the key risk factors contributing to higher readmission rates.

 ---